 Highway Safety Improvement Program (HSIP)

-The Moving Ahead for Progress in the 21st Century Act (MAP-21) was signed into law on July 6, 2012.
-Under MAP-21, the Highway Safety Improvement Program (HSIP) is a core federal-aid program to States for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads.
+The Fixing America's Surface Transportation Act (FAST) was signed into law on December 4, 2015.
+Under FAST, the Highway Safety Improvement Program (HSIP), codified as Section 148 of Title 23, United States Code (23 U.S.C §148), is a core federal-aid program to States for the purpose of achieving a significant reduction in fatalities and serious injuries on all public roads.
 The Division of Local Assistance (DLA) manages California's local agency share of HSIP funds.
 California's Local HSIP focuses on infrastructure projects with nationally recognized crash reduction factors (CRFs).
 Local HSIP projects must be identified on the basis of crash experience, crash potential, crash rate, or other data-supported means.